yugabyte/yugabyte-db/docs/content/latest/explore/observability/linux.md

 ---
-title: Explore observability with Prometheus using Linux
+title: Explore observability with Prometheus on Linux
 headerTitle: Observability with Prometheus
 linkTitle: Observability
-description: Learn about observability and monitoring with Prometheus in a local three-node YugabyteDB cluster.
+description: Learn about observability and monitoring with Prometheus in a local three-node YugabyteDB cluster on Linux.
 aliases:
   - /latest/explore/observability-linux/
 menu: